 You don’t need to blow your office holiday party budget to go all out this year.
 You just need to roll up your sleeves and get a little creative.
 We have programs for all sorts of budgets, and by planning early you can better adapt better to the budget you have.

-While we’ll cover several budget-friendly party ideas below, here are a few basics you could incorporate into your party, to give it that extra bit of holiday sparkle:
+While we’ll cover several budget-friendly corporate holiday party ideas below, here are a few basics you could incorporate into your party, to give it that extra bit of holiday sparkle:

 - Visit a local shopping center that has an Angel Tree.
 Everyone can choose an angel and make a kid’s holiday wish come true!